jbernadas/screenshot_py3/README.rst

 Fire it up
 ==========
-Now cd into screenshot directory.
+Now cd into the screenshot directory.
 Fire it up by invoking:
 ::

   python3 screenshot.py

 It will ask you for the target URL.
 Be careful to check if the target URL has a lot of pages, the script will screenshot most of it (except those that end with PNG, JPG and PDF).
-The maximum is set at 100 pages, you can change this value in sitemap_gen.py.
+The maximum is set at 100 pages, you can change this value in sitemap_gen/sitemap_gen.py.

 Thanks for looking.